rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index2.markdown

 be which projection to use.
 Imagine that you can press a key to cycle through different projections for example.
 The one chosen must be stored somewhere.

-The new `meta` field might come in handy here.
+We can use the new `meta` field for this.

 ## How long is this going to take?